-Provided further that amount incurred as expense on account of inflows from such specified investors and cities shall be credited back to the scheme in case the said inflows are redeemed within a period of one year from the date of investment;
+Provided further that amount incurred as expense on account of inflows from such specified investors and cities shall be credited back to the scheme in case thesaid inflows are redeemed within a period of one year from the date of investment;

 Provided further that, additional TER of 0.30 per cent can be charged based on inflows from retail investors only.
-For the purpose of additional TER, inflows of amount upto Rs 2,00,000/- per transaction, by individual investors shall be considered as inflows from "retail investors" as per clause 10.1.3 of SEBI Master Circular dated June 27, 2024.
+For the purpose of additional TER, inflows of amount upto Rs 2,00,000/- per transaction, by individual investors shall be considered as inflows from "retail investors" as stipulated by Clause 10.1.3 of SEBI Master Circular dated June 27, 2024, as amended from time to time.

-(c) additional expenses, incurred towards different heads mentioned under sub-regulations (2) and (4) of the SEBI (Mutual Fund) Regulations, 1996, not exceeding 0.05 per cent of daily net assets of the scheme.
+(c) additional expenses, incurred towards different heads mentioned under sub-regulations (2) and (4), not exceeding 0.05 per cent of daily net assets of the scheme.

 The Fund will strive to reduce the level of these expenses in order to keep them well within the maximum limits allowed by SEBI.
-Expenses on an ongoing basis will not exceed the percentage of the daily net assets or such maximum limits as may be specified by SEBI Regulations from time to time.
+Expenses on an ongoing basis will not exceed the percentage of the daily net assets or such maximum limits as may be specified by SEBI Regulations from time to time